Coffee substitute: History

 The Native American people of what is now the Southeastern United States brewed a ceremonial drink containing caffeine, "asi", or the "black drink", from the roasted leaves and stems of Ilex vomitoria (Yaupon holly).
 European colonists adopted this beverage as a coffee-substitute, which they called "cassina".

 A coffee substitute from ground, roasted chickpeas was mentioned by a German writer in 1793.

 Dandelion coffee is attested as early as the 1830s in North America.

 The drink brewed from ground, roasted chicory root has no caffeine, but is dark and tastes much like coffee.
 It was used as a medicinal tea before coffee was introduced to Europe.
 Use of chicory as a coffee substitute became widespread in France early in the 19th century due to coffee shortages resulting from the Continental Blockade.
 It was used during the American Civil War in Louisiana, and remains popular in New Orleans.
 Chicory mixed with coffee is also popular in South India, and is known as Indian filter coffee.

 Postum is an instant type of coffee substitute made from roasted wheat bran, wheat and molasses.
 It reached its height of popularity in the United States during World War II when coffee was sharply rationed.

+During the Cold War, coffee was a luxury good in the European countries of the Eastern Bloc, which were unable to produce their own coffee and had to import it using scarce hard currency.
+This lead to the creation of coffee substitutes like Kaffee-Mix in East Germany and Nechezol in Romania.